 Self-care (What can I do?)

 There is not a great deal you can do to influence the course of EN other than elevating the legs when resting, and avoiding too much time standing, walking and running.
+You could try ibuprofen or apply a cool wet compress, like a damp cloth.

 Where can I get more information about erythema nodosum?